Tips to Help Cats & Dogs with Separation Anxiety

 “It is also important to schedule some one-on-one calm time with your pet, where family members sit with and pet their dogs or cats.
 This can help increase the bond they have and positively reward calm behavior,” adds Dr. McGowan.

-People who turn the TV on for their dogs or cats when they leave the house are sometimes considered “crazy pet parents,” but it’s good advice for treating separation anxiety in dogs and cats.
+People who turn the TV on for their dogs or cats when they leave the house are sometimes considered “crazy pet parents,” but it’s good advice for treating dog and cat separation anxiety.